- New Zealand’s scenery

 Day 10 Christchurch-Hokitika

-On arrival in Greymouth, travel by coach to the nearby town of Hokitika where you’ll stay overnight at the locally rated 3-star Beachfront Hotel (3Q).
+On arrival in Greymouth, travel by coach to the nearby town of Hokitika where you’ll stay overnight at the 3-star Beachfront Hotel (3Q).
 The hotel, which has a restaurant and bar and free W-Fi, is on the beachfront and within easy walking distance of shops, bars and restaurants.
 All 53 rooms have a television, free Wi-Fi and tea and coffee-making facilities.
 B, L, D

 Day 11 Hokitika-Franz Josef

-Stay overnight at the locally rated 3-star Scenic Franz Josef Glacier Hotel (3Q).
+Stay overnight at the 3-star Scenic Franz Josef Glacier Hotel (3Q).
 Facilities at the hotel include spa pools, bars and laundry service.
 All 130 bedrooms are equipped with a television, tea and coffee-making facilities, and a hairdryer.

 Enjoy dinner at the hotel this evening.
 B, D